 Mitch Daniels (10:06):

-It's an intriguing label and one that I hope will catch the attention of people who may not have thought of themselves in quite that way.
-Now you have made the case, and it's a noble case for your term, has been liberal forbearance, which is the way many of us were raised, that in a governed by consent of the governed, we only prosper and make headway if we are reasoning with each other, at least if empathetic enough and considerate enough to try to resolve differences or let differences exist where they can't be resolved.
-But is that practical in a warfare world as you just described?
+Now, you have made the case, and it's a noble case, for your term has been “liberal forbearance,” which is the way many of us were raised, that governed by consent of the governed.
+We only prosper and make headway if we are reasoning with each other, at least if we are empathetic enough and considerate enough to try to resolve differences or let differences exist where they can't be resolved.
+But is that practical in a warfare world, as you just described?

-Stephanie Slade (10:56):
+Stephanie Slade (10:57):

-Yeah, this is the disagreement, the core of the disagreement.
-I like thinking of liberalism and of course by this I mean classical liberalism, again, not left wing leftism in terms of mutual forbearance.
-This is how it works ideally is it's mutual.
+This is the core of the disagreement.
+I like thinking of liberalism, and of course, by this I mean classical liberalism, again, not Left-wing leftism, in terms of mutual forbearance.
+This is how it works ideally, it's mutual.
 Both sides agree.
-We can coexist peacefully together even if we don't agree about everything.
-If we both agree, I will not try to impose my values and my way of life on you by force and you will not try to impose your values and your way of life on me by force, and this is how you end up with peaceful coexistence in a pluralistic society.
-But what some folks would say is, well, okay, that's fine if both sides are willing to agree to it, but what happens if the other side isn't willing to make that bargain?
-And that does often seem to be the position that folks conservatives feel.
-They say The left has no problem with using state power to try to enforce its values on us, so shouldn't we be willing to fight fire with fire, right?
-Shouldn't we respond in kind?
+We can coexist peacefully together, even if we don't agree about everything.
+If we both agree I will not try to impose my values and my way of life on you by force and you will not try to impose your values and your way of life on me by force, and this is how you end up with peaceful coexistence in a pluralistic society.

-Mitch Daniels (11:52):
+Mitch Daniels (11:53):

 Stephanie Slade (12:53):

-Yeah, but ultimately, I think that the entity that I want to be a neutral empire is the government.
-Actually, the government's job is to treat us all.
+Yes, but ultimately, I think the entity I want to be a neutral umpire is the government, actually.
+The government’s job is to treat us all the same.
 We should have equality under the law.
-This is very important I think to a society that functions well and has rule of law is that everybody is treated equally equal rights under the law, and that means I want to see a government that acts as an empire.
-It's not choosing winners and losers, it's not taking one side over another.
-If we're going to live in a pluralistic society where people disagree, we need somebody that just keeps the peace, right?
-Private institutions, civil society institutions, community organizations, social institutions, this is actually I think where the battlefield, where that give and take those debates over those deeper values should play out.
-So you have members of my religious group who are making a substantive argument about right and wrong, and there are not everybody in society is going to agree with us, but because we aren't able to use the coercive power of the state to force them to live the way we want to live them, we can still live in peace.
+That’s very important, I think, to a society that functions well and has the rule of law: everybody is treated equally and has equal rights under the law.
+And that means I want to see a government that acts as an umpire.
+It’s not choosing winners and losers.
+It’s not taking one side over another.
+If we’re going to live in a pluralistic society where people disagree, we need somebody that just keeps the peace.

+Private institutions, civil society institutions, community organizations, social institutions, this is actually where the battlefield and that give and take is occurring, those debates over those deeper values should play out.
+So you have members of my religious group who are making a substantive argument about right and wrong, and not everybody in society is going to agree with us.
+But because we aren't able to use the coercive power of the state to force them to live the way we want to live then, we can still live in peace.
 We can still have that give and take.
 We can agree to disagree or we can debate it out and then go our separate ways or whatever the case may be.
-There are lots of other ways to negotiate these disagreements and it's better done in that non-governmental sphere as opposed to trying to push it into the political governmental sphere, which necessarily means one side wins and gets imposed on everybody else whether they like it or not.
+There are lots of other ways to negotiate these disagreements.
+And it's better done in that non-governmental sphere as opposed to trying to push it into the political governmental sphere, which necessarily means one side wins and gets imposed on everybody else, whether they like it or not.

 Mitch Daniels (14:18):